Mini Laser Mode Analyzer 1 (mLMA1) Version 2

 mLMA1 V2 PCB without (left) and with (right) DIP Switch and Aux Connector

-The mLMA1-V3.0 PCB which includes the frequency counter input will be available soon.
+The mLMA1-V3.0 PCB which includes the frequency counter input should be the one currently shipping.

 Atmega/Arduino Pin Assignments